Good to know:

 - Use the Interlibrary Loans RACER form to request items not held at Carleton’s library.

-Grey literature is an important source of information for research.
+Grey literature refers to information that has not been created as part of mainstream publishing.
 It provides access to a broad range of information and often contains new ideas.
 Searching grey literature also offers the potential to balance any tendencies for publication bias found in published literature.
-It helps introduce alternative perspectives that may not be represented in standard literature.

 Examples of grey literature include